-FACULTY SENATE COMMITTEE ON APPOINTMENTS, SALARY AND PROMOTION POLICIES (ASPP)
+FACULTY SENATE COMMITTEE ON APPOINTMENTS, SALARIES AND PROMOTION POLICIES (Including Fringe Benefits) (ASPP)

-Interim Report (2020-2021)
+Annual Report (2020-2021)

-The ASPP committee has been very busy this year, including the summer months of 2020.
-We worked on the following issues:
+The ASPP committee was very busy this year, including the summer months of 2020.
+We met 8 times during May 2020- March 2021 period, and attended meetings of several other committees as needed.
+We worked on the following issues, on some of which we had reported in our interim report in December 2020:

-Interim guidance to the faculty: In May 2020, when GW was considering whether to go face-to-face in the fall, Vice Provost Bracey asked for our feedback on advice on a proposed document.
+Working with administration on matters affecting the faculty: In May 2020, when GW was considering whether to go face-to-face in the fall, Vice Provost Bracey asked for our feedback on advice on a proposed document.
 The initial administration position was that faculty may need to request a waiver from teaching face-to-face (F2F) in the fall semester if either they or the members of their households were immunocompromised and thus needed to teach their courses remotely.
 There was a quick review process where the faculty could submit a request to provost's office without disclosing any medical information and the turnaround was expected to be quick.
-We urged the administration to be more inclusive and mindful of faculty who didn't wish to divulge their personal situations and also didn't wish to get infected with Covid-19 while teaching F2F in the fall semester.
+We urged the administration to be more inclusive and mindful of faculty who didn't wish to divulge their personal situations and also didn't wish to get infected with COVID-19 while teaching F2F in the fall semester.
 This document was subsequently released by the Provost's office on June 5, 2020.
+This issue became moot when the decision was announced to go to remote instruction in the fall, and then in spring 2021.